HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Analysis and Discussions

 \subsection{Impact of Duration Configurations}

 In this subsection, we examine how duration configurations affect HAINAN model performance.
-We vary the max-durations in our German models and report their ASR performance.
-Table~\ref{different_duration} presents the WER(\%) in NAR mode for different max-duration settings.
-Our results reveal a clear trend: models with max-durations of 1 and 2 perform significantly worse, while those with max-durations of 4 and 8 yield similar, improved results.
-This observation aligns with our earlier analysis, suggesting that smaller maximal durations constrain the model's ability to learn complex structures.
+We vary the max-durations in our German models and report their ASR performance in Table~\ref{different_duration}.
+Our results reveal a clear trend: models with max-durations of 1 and 2 perform significantly worse, while 4 and 8 yield improved results.
+This observation aligns with our earlier analysis, suggesting that shorter maximal durations constrain the model's ability to learn complex structures, and the max duration needs to be sufficiently large to represent the real distribution.
 Interestingly, max-duration 4 provides the best overall results, despite our choice of max-duration 8 for most experiments.
 We selected the latter to accommodate greater linguistic variability across datasets, as we did not extensively tune this parameter.

-These findings corroborate our previous subsection's conclusion: the ability to skip more frames enables the model to learn better representations of audio input.
-The improved performance with longer durations demonstrates the model's enhanced capacity to capture and represent complex acoustic-linguistic patterns, contributing to more accurate speech recognition.